 2.8 Special Meetings.

-Special meetings of the Members may be called by the Chairman of the Corporation or, upon the written request of Members representing at least ten percent (10%) of a quorum of the Members required for a meeting, by the President and Director or the Clerk, to be held in Woods Hole, Massachusetts, or at such other place in the Commonwealth of Massachusetts as the Trustees may designate, at such time and place as the call or notice thereof shall indicate.
+Special meetings of the Members may be called by the Chairman of the Corporation or, upon the written request of Members representing at least ten percent (10%) of a quorum of the Members required for a meeting, by the President and Director or the Secretary, to be held in Woods Hole, Massachusetts, or at such other place in the Commonwealth of Massachusetts as the Trustees may designate, at such time and place as the call or notice thereof shall indicate.

-Notice of all meetings of Members shall be given to each Member and, at the request of the Chairman of the Corporation, to each Honorary Member, by the President and Director, the Clerk, or any other officer directed to do so by the Trustees, indicating the time and place of each meeting.
+Notice of all meetings of Members shall be given to each Member and, at the request of the Chairman of the Corporation, to each Honorary Member, by the President and Director, the Secretary, or any other officer directed to do so by the Trustees, indicating the time and place of each meeting.
 Notice shall be in written, printed, electronic, facsimile or telegraphic form and shall be personally delivered, electronically transmitted, faxed, mailed or sent, postage or fee prepaid, to each Member at his or her address last shown on the records of the Corporation.
 Notices of regular meetings shall be given no less than fourteen days before the day of the meeting.
 Notices of special meetings shall be given no less than seven days in advance of the meeting.
 Notices of special meetings shall also state the purposes thereof.